camptocamp/docker-trovilo-varnish/README.md

-A trovilo image with the Varnish tools installed.
+The camptocamp/varnish image with trovilo installed